Sansui AU-20000: Restoration

 This is a simple albeit fairly large circuit board that contains four electrolytic capacitors and a lot of connectors for two the driver cards and the regulated power supply card.
 On the solder side there is a metal fixture that secures a small point to point PCB that holds two power resistors.
 All connection wires are soldered directly on their respective terminals on the solder side.

-Attention to details: I cut some rectangular holes in the Kapton tape for the connector pins.
+Attention to details: I cut some rectangular holes in the Kapton tape for the connector pins, using a precision cutting knife.

 This is the restored circuit board.